SBA Loans for Commercial Property, Business Purchase, Working Capital, Debt Consolidation & More

 The 7a program is also flexible with regard to the source of the down payment as it allows gifts from family members or borrowed funds using another asset (i.e. a home equity line or a retirement account) as collateral, but you must have the ability to repay the borrowed funds from another source (not from the business you are purchasing).
 Acceptable sources could be another business or job you have or income from a spouse.

-Additional Sources of Down Payment
+Additional Sources of Down Payment for an SBA Loan

 In addition to gifts and borrowed funds, the 7a is also fairly flexible with regard to equity contributions from the seller.